groverneev/groverneev/README.md

 ## About Me

-I am a Sophomore at the Harker School passionate about Computer Science, Chess, and the Environment.
+I am a rising Junior at the Harker School, passionate about Computer Science, Chess, and the Environment.

 ## Skills